You can now stream Apple Music on American Airlines without buying Wi-Fi

 Apple Music subscribers can also listen to city-themed playlists, exclusive content such as artist in-depth interviews and more.
 American Airlines is the first commercial airline to offer access to Apple Music via complimentary Wi-Fi, according to Apple's release.

 To try it out, travelers on Viasat satellite-equipped aircraft can connect to the Wi-Fi and log in to their Apple Music accounts.
 Customers who don't have the subscription can sign up onboard.
-Apple Music gives users three months trial period and charges $10 a month afterwards, or $5 for students.
+Apple Music gives users a three-month trial period and charges $10 a month afterwards, or $5 for students.

 Discuss: You can now stream Apple Music on American Airlines without buying Wi-Fi